 ProfitWise News and Views

 Articles on economic development news and trends including small business lending; labor trends and tax incentives to assist underserved communities; consumer issues such as predatory lending, credit scoring and identity theft; regulatory compliance topics; and research activities relevant to community development.
-Also includes a calendar of events and district news.
 View Guidelines for Authors.

 The material in ProfitWise News and Views is not necessarily endorsed by, and does not necessarily represent views of the Board of Governors of the Federal Reserve System or the Federal Reserve Bank of Chicago.

 If you have thoughts on how we can improve our publication or make it more relevant, please send us an email.
 We welcome your feedback.

 We begin 2016 with a look at findings from the ‘LMI (low- and moderate-income) Survey’ summarized by business economist Emily Engel, who also administers the survey.
 Chicago is one of six Reserve Banks that participates in the survey.
 Our Seventh District respondents include approximately 150 individuals (of 1,500 surveyed) involved in some aspect of community development.
 Emily, Illinois economic development director Jason Keller, and a recent addition to Community Development and Policy Studies (CDPS), research analyst Taz George, explored five innovative products (at varying levels of development and scale) in the mortgage lending and housing sphere(s) in an article entitled, “Residential mortgage lending for underserved communities: Recent innovations.”